kubernetes/enhancements/keps/sig-scheduling/5729-resourceclaim-support-for-workloads/README.md

 will rollout across nodes.
 -->

+The ResourceClaim controller run by kube-controller-manager may see a PodGroup with `spec.resourceClaims` even when the feature is disabled if a rollout has already enabled the feature for at least one kube-apiserver instance.
+When a Pod makes a claim for one of its PodGroup's ResourceClaimTemplates, whether the ResourceClaim controller should create a ResourceClaim once for the PodGroup or for each individual Pod is unclear.
+In Kubernetes 1.36, the controller creates one ResourceClaim for each Pod when the feature is disabled.
+In Kubernetes 1.37, the controller will not create a ResourceClaim for a Pod's claim which matches its PodGroup's when the feature is disabled.

+If a PodGroup has lingering `spec.resourceClaims` references to ResourceClaimTemplates meant to be replicated for each Pod, then an upgrade to Kubernetes 1.37 will not create new ResourceClaims for new Pods in the PodGroup with a matching claim.

+When downgrading to Kubernetes 1.36 with the feature disabled or disabling the feature on a 1.36 cluster, a ResourceClaimTemplate meant for a PodGroup will be replicated for each Pod while the feature is enabled for kube-apiserver and disabled for kube-controller-manager.

 ###### What specific metrics should inform a rollback?

 <!--
 What signals should users be paying attention to when the feature is young that might indicate a serious problem?
 -->

+A sudden increase in the `dynamic_resource_allocation_resourceclaim_creates_total` metric could mean that a ResourceClaimTemplate meant to be created for each PodGroup is being created for each Pod.

+An increase in the `scheduler_pending_pods` metric may indicate that the controller is not creating ResourceClaims that grouped Pods need in order to be schedulable.

+An increase in the `workqueue_retries_total{name="resource_claim"}` metric may indicate that the ResourceClaim controller is repeatedly running into errors.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?